Kareela

 PROFILE FAQ

-Kareela has strong levels of nearby infrastructure activity, ranking in the top 30% nationally
+Kareela has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-No local infrastructure changes or major projects have been identified by AreaSearch as likely impacting the area.
-Key projects include M6 Stage 2, President Private Hospital Redevelopment, Heathcote Road Overtaking Lane - Lucas Heights to Engadine, and South Village.
+No changes can affect a region's performance more than modifications to its local infrastructure, significant projects, and planning initiatives.
+AreaSearch has identified 0 projects that are expected to impact the area.
+Notable projects include M6 Stage 2, President Private Hospital Redevelopment, Heathcote Road Overtaking Lane - Lucas Heights to Engadine, and South Village.
+The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.